Solaire/GLC/README.md

   - Custom text;
   - Settings for input, layout, sorting, images, etc.

-### IN PROGRESS:
+## In progress changes:
+- New platforms:
+  - IGClient (Indiegala);
+  - itch.
 - Ensure multiple library locations are supported and remove reliance on Windows uninstall registry where possible
-  - Fixed Steam and Epic
+  - Fixed Epic, itch, and Steam
-  - Fixed the former issue for Origin, but if the uninstall entry doesn't exist, we must rely on problematic FindGameBinaryFile()
+  - Fixed the former issue for Origin, but if the uninstall entry doesn't exist, for now we must rely on problematic FindGameBinaryFile()
-  - Still looking for a solution for itch for the former issue, and it *always* relies on FindGameBinaryFile()
+  - Future Amazon and GOG Galaxy fixes will likely be the same as Origin
+  - I'm not sure if there is a solution possible for Battle.net, Bethesda.net, and Big Fish
+  - Haven't looked at Ubisoft Connect yet
+  - New IGClient has the same problem, except the games never end up in uninstall so we are always relying on FindGameBinaryFile()
 - Small icons to left in single-column list mode
   - Disabled currently, as icons are randomly missing, especially after going to previous page or back to previous menu.
 - In-app search